AdamShelley/adui/packages/SearchBar/README.md

 ## Features

-- 🔍 Animated search interface with minimizable option
-- 📋 Dropdown suggestions with keyboard navigation
+- Animated search interface with dropdown suggestions and keyboard navigation
-- ⌨️ Keyboard accessible (arrow keys, enter, escape)
-- 🎨 Customizable styling and appearance
-- 💬 Highlight matched text in suggestions
-- ⏱️ Debounced input for performance
+- Debounced input with customizable filtering and match highlighting
-- 🧩 Custom rendering of suggestion items
+- Minimizable design with optional clear button functionality
-- ♿ Accessible with ARIA attributes
+- Full accessibility support with ARIA attributes and keyboard controls
-- 🌓 Dark mode support with system preference detection
-- 📏 Standardized dimensions for consistent UI

 ## Installation